ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-objects.md

 **Note**: Personally Identifiable Information (PII): When creating buckets or adding objects, please ensure to not use any information that can identify any user (natural person) by name, location, or any other means.
 {:tip}

-**Note**: Copying an item from a *Key Protect*-enabled bucket to a destination bucket in another region is restricted and will result in a `500 - Internal Error`.
-{:tip}

 **Note**: Copying objects (even across locations) does not incur the public outbound bandwidth charges.
 All data remains inside the COS internal network.
 {:tip}